EnSpec/enspec-db-docker/README.md

 # UW EnSpec Database
-`enspec-db-docker` is a docker container example of to create database skeleton of the tables used in EnSpec lab Instructions below show how to set up the docker and ways to interact with it.
+`enspec-db-docker` is a docker container example to create database skeleton of the tables used in EnSpec lab Instructions below show how to set up the docker and ways to interact with it.

 ## Start the Docker